Viktor Astafyev: Biography

-The War years
+The war years

-In October 1942 Astafyev volunteered for the Soviet Army and, after six months spent in reserve units (first in Berdsk, then in Novosibirsk) in April 1943 was moved to the Kaluga region as a soldier of the 92nd Howitzer brigade of the Kiev-Zhitomir division.
-In May Astafyev went into action, taking part in fierce fighting conducted by the Bryansk, Voronezh and Steppe Fronts.
-In October he was injured while force-crossing the river Dnieper (that was where and when he lost his right eye) and on 25 November received his first award, the For Courage medal.
+In October 1942 Astafyev volunteered for the Soviet Army and, after six months spent in reserve units (first in Berdsk, then in Novosibirsk), in April 1943 was moved to the Kaluga region as a soldier of the 92nd Howitzer brigade of the Kiev-Zhitomir division.
+In May Astafyev went into action, taking part in fierce fighting conducted by the Bryansk, Voronezh and Steppe fronts.
+In October he was injured while force-crossing the river Dnieper (that was when he lost his right eye) and on 25 November received his first award, the For Courage medal.
 In January 1944 he returned to action and took part in the Korsun-Shevchenko operation, then (in March and April) in the Kamenets-Podolsky assault and on 25 April was awarded the Order of the Red Star.

 On 17 September 1944, Astafyev was badly injured near the Polish town of Dukla and spent the next 8 months in hospitals.
 "Since then I was unfit for an active service and was drifting from one reserve unit to another until I settled at the postal point of the 1st Ukrainian Front nearby Zhmerinka station.
 Here I met a fellow soldier, Maria Semyonovna Koryakina, married her after demobilization and went with her to her place in the town of Chusovoy of the Perm (then Molotov) oblast," he wrote in autobiography.

 The horrible experience of war remained with Astafyev, becoming the major incentive to become a writer.
 "About the War... what do I know?
 Everything and nothing.
 I was a common soldier and we had our own, soldiers' truth.
 One rather glib author called it derogatively 'the truth from the trenches' and our 'point of view' – a 'hillock view'… But I felt as if I had to tell about the everyday side of the war, of how the trenches smelt, of the way people there lived...
 The first killed, one of us.
 The first one you've killed.
 I had to write of all the monstrous things I've seen," he said years later in an interview.